-Puffball mushroom is the collective name for many different mushrooms with similar characteristics.
+Puffball is a name often given to mushroom species with a rounded shape.
 But, in this article, we’ll focus on one specific puffball, the giant puffball mushroom (Calvatia gigantea).
-This mushroom can grow up to one foot in diameter.
-This wild edible is available in temperate areas throughout the world.
-You should be able to find giant puffballs in meadows, forests, and fields in late summer or early fall.
+As its name suggests, this wild edible mushroom can grow up to a substantial size, and can even reach one foot in diameter.
+It can be a common find in temperate areas throughout the world in late summer or early fall.
+So you could come across giant puffballs in meadows, forests, and fields when out wandering.

 Edibility and culinary use

-Just like other common mushrooms, the giant puffballs have great nutritional content.
-They’re rich in protein and low in calories.
-They’re also very filling, making them wonderful for weight loss.
-Moreover, it can also lower your cholesterol, increase your cardiovascular health, and boost your immune system.
+Like many other wild mushrooms, giant puffballs have great nutritional content.
+They’re rich in protein and low in calories and also very filling.
+They can also lower your cholesterol, increase your cardiovascular health, and boost your immune system.

-Unlike most common mushrooms, growing puffballs can be a challenge.
-They grow and feed in a different manner compared to other common mushrooms.
+Puffballs grow and feed in a different manner compared to other common mushrooms.
+Plus the germination rate for giant puffball spores is incredibly low.
+So cultivation takes preparation and patience.
 It may take several tries to successfully cultivate the giant puffball.
-However, if you’re up to the challenge, here’s how you can grow them in your own home.
+However, if you’re up to the challenge, here’s how you can grow them at home.

 Once you have your mature puffballs, break them open with a knife.
-Then, press the mushrooms until all the spores pop out.
+Then, press the mushrooms until all the spores are released.
 Fill a bucket with two gallons of spring or nonchlorinated water.
 Add a pinch of salt to keep bacteria away and a spoonful of molasses to feed the spores.
-Let everything soak at room temperature for two days.
+Let everything soak at room temperature for about 48 hours.

-Then, pour the mixture onto your lawn.
+Next, pour the mixture onto a designated space in your garden or lawn.
 Mist the area every couple of days to keep everything moist.
 The mycelium will eventually penetrate the ground and the mushrooms will grow.
 If you’re successful, you can expect the mushrooms to start fruiting within 3 or 4 weeks.

 Harvest the puffballs while they are still young and pure white.
 Don’t pick the mushrooms with your bare hands as you might damage the mycelium.
 Instead, use a very sharp knife to make a clean cut.
 This way, the mycelium will be preserved and the mushrooms will come back year after year.

-If you love mushroom hunting, then you’ll definitely love the giant puffball.
+If you’re just beginning your mushroom foraging journey, the giant puffball is a fantastic mushroom to start with.
 There’s nothing more satisfying than finding a huge puffball in the wild and bringing it home for cooking.
+Just remember to follow identification guidance and only pick mushrooms with 100% certainty.
 With its versatile flavor, this wild edible can be a great addition to your meals.
-Just remember to stick with the identification rule and you wouldn’t need to worry about any poisonous look-a-likes.
-Lastly, if you’re feeling adventurous, why not try cultivating this mushroom in your own garden.
-It may be difficult, but the results will definitely be worth the effort.
+If you struggle to find a local supply, you can always try cultivating this impressive mushroom in your own garden.

 Writen by Cornelia Tjandra